 How to Write a Debt Settlement Letter

 A good debt settlement letter should be concise, thorough, and convincing enough to get a creditor to agree to your terms.
-When drafting a debt settlement letter, you’ll want to include basic information, including your name and account number.
-Next, you’ll outline why you’ve fallen behind on the debt.
+Your letter should include some specific information about you and your debts.
+Here's a checklist of what to add:

-For example, if you’ve been unable to pay your credit-card bill because of a job loss, you can briefly explain the financial hardship to your creditors.
-If you can provide evidence of hardship, that can help to strengthen your case.
+For example, if you’ve been unable to pay your credit card bill because of a job loss, you can briefly explain the financial hardship to your creditors.
+If you can provide evidence of hardship, like a termination letter or bank deposits showing that your only income is unemployment benefits, that can help to strengthen your case.

 The most critical part of your debt settlement letter is the offer itself.
 The amount a creditor is willing to accept for an unpaid debt can depend on several factors, including: